 What is the Best Credit Score for Buying a Home?

 Are you about to apply for a mortgage?
 Your credit score is about to take center stage.
 This number is one of the most important factors mortgage lenders use in determining if your home loan will be approved.
-Sure, the higher the number, the better your chances at landing the best rates and terms, but don’t worry if you’re not “excellent.”
-There isn’t a one-size-fits-all answer to figuring out the best credit score for buying a home.
+Sure, the higher the number, the better your chances at landing the best rates and terms.
+But, don’t worry if you’re not “excellent.”
+There isn’t a one-size-fits-all answer to figuring out the best credit score to buy a house.
 It depends on what type of loan you’re getting.
 Let’s unravel the credit score mysteries and explore your options for buying a home depending on your preferred mortgage type.

 Conventional Loan